AricSu/aricsu.github.io/docs/en/work/tidb/08TiDB-Cloud-K8S/8-1TiDB-Deployment/03TiDB-Operator deploys Lightning.md

+---
+title: Deploy Lightning on the TiDB Operator of Macbook M1
+description: Deploy Lightning on the TiDB Operator of Macbook M1
+---

 # Deploy Lightning on the TiDB Operator of Macbook M1

 > **This document has been released, which means the original documents's been moved to the period of maintenance.
 [Please comment anything you want at the topic](http://forum.dbnest.net/t/topic/34).**